coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 definitions of the additive operator.
 Depending on which interpretation scopes are currently open, the interpretation is different.
-Interpretation scopes can include an interpretation for numerals and strings.
-However, this is only made possible at the Objective Caml level.
+Interpretation scopes can include an interpretation for numerals and strings, either at the OCaml level or using :cmd:`Numeral Notation` or :cmd:`String Notation`.

 .. cmd:: Declare Scope @scope